 Criteria for diagnosing fibromyalgia

-For Fibromyalgia to be diagnosed, certain criteria usually have to be met.
+For the treatment of Fibromyalgia Hyperbaric, certain criteria usually have to be met.

 The most widely used criteria for diagnosis are: